One-Pot Chicken with Beans & Vegetables

 • 1 turnip, peeled and cut into 1-inch pieces

-If cooking in the oven (see TIPS), heat oven to 350F/180C.
+CHICKEN If cooking in the oven (see ALANNA's TIPS), heat the oven to 350F/180C.

-Arrange the chicken pieces in the bottom of a large braising pan or slow cooker.
+Arrange the chicken pieces in the bottom of a large braising pan or a slow cooker.
 Season with salt and pepper.

 SLOW COOKER (almost as good) Cover and cook on Low for about 5 hours.
 For best texture, add the turnips for only the last two hours.
+Once done, sprinkle with fresh parsley if using.

 LEFTOVERS What's left over re-heats beautifully!